John Silber: Political activities

 Silber advocated integration at the University of Texas and was the first person to chair the Texas Society to Abolish Capital Punishment.
 He also promoted Operation Head Start, an early education program for preschoolers.

 In the Massachusetts gubernatorial election of 1990, Silber ran for Governor of Massachusetts as a Democrat.
-His outsider status, as well as his outspoken and combative style, were at first seen as advantages in a year in which voters were disenchanted with the Democratic Party establishment.
+His outsider status, as well as his outspoken and combative persona, were at first viewed as advantages during a year in which voters were disenchanted with the Democratic Party establishment.
 As the Democratic nominee, Silber faced Republican William Weld.

-Silber's perceived angry personality, coupled with Weld's socially liberal views, helped Weld in the race.
-During the gubernatorial race, Silber regularly overreacted to questions from the press.
-These overreactions came to be known as "Silber shockers."
-On the campaign trail, he called Massachusetts a "welfare magnet" and proposed cutting off benefits for unmarried mothers who have a second child while still on public aid.
-He questioned saving the lives of terminally ill elderly people, quoting Shakespeare and saying that "when you've had a long life and you're ripe, then it's time to go."
+Silber's perceived angry personality, along with Weld's socially liberal views, aided Weld in the race.
+During the campaign, Silber regularly overreacted to questions from the media, and these over-reactions came to be known as "Silber shockers."
+On the campaign trail, he called Massachusetts a "welfare magnet" and proposed the termination of public benefits for unmarried mothers who have a second child while still on public aid.
+He questioned saving the lives of terminally ill elderly people, quoting Shakespeare and saying "when you've had a long life and you're ripe, then it's time to go."